Talks on Gaza hostage deal taking place at official level in Qatar

 Israeli bombardment of Gaza continued over the weekend with Palestinian sources reporting a large number of civilian victims from the latest attacks.

-Dozens more, including women and children, had died in Israeli artillery and air attacks in Khan Younis and in Gaza City, Wafa reported.
+Dozens more, including women and children, died in Israeli artillery and air attacks in Khan Younis, the largest city in the south of the coastal territory, and in Gaza City in the north, Wafa reported.
 These reports could also not be independently verified.

+Netanyahu wants to quickly launch plans for a military offensive in Rafah despite the ongoing negotiations on a ceasefire.
+The Israeli military presented its next operational plans, including a planned offensive in Rafah in the south of the Gaza Strip, to the war cabinet on Sunday.

+The prime minister's office late on Sunday said that the military plan included "a plan for the evacuation of the population from the combat areas in the Gaza Strip."

 More than 29,600 people have now died in Isreali attacks on Gaza, according to the Hamas-controlled health authority.
 Israel's invasion followed the October 7 attacks led by Hamas from the Gaza Strip, which killed around 1,200 people in Israel.